protontypes/LibreSelery/README.md

 LIBRARIES_IO_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-5. Run opencelery on your target project root folder.
-**This will send cryptocurrency to a weighted random product contributor with an email address on the git platform or git commit.**
+6. Run opencelery on your target project root folder.
+This will send cryptocurrency to a weighted random product contributor with an email address on the git platform or git commit:

 ```bash
 bash opencelery_docker.sh ~/gitclones/<target_projects>
 ```

-6. For usage of opencelery without docker you can load the tokens into your base environment (insecure):
+7. For opencelery without docker you can load the tokens into your base environment (insecure):

 ```bash
 env $(cat ~/.opencelery/tokens.env | xargs) ~/opencelery/celery.py --project=$PROJECT_DIR_TO_SCAN